 Cellules souches mésenchymateuses: Repair and Regeneration

-Cellules souches mésenchymateuses (MSC) are derived from bone marrow, tissu adipeux, ou sang de cordon ombilical.
+Cellules souches mésenchymateuses (MSC) are derived from bone marrow, tissu adipeux, ou du sang de cordon ombilical.
 They have the capacity to secrete growth factors that promote tissue repair and regeneration, potentially supporting damaged motor neurons.

 Cellules souches neurales: Restoring Lost Neurons

-Cellules souches pluripotentes induites: Une nouvelle approche
+Cellules souches pluripotentes induites: A Novel Approach

 Essais cliniques: Exploring New Frontiers